andrewthomasjones/logKDE/README.md

 We observe that the `logdensity_fft` outputs are noticiably smoother than those of `logdensity`.
-This is because fast Fourier transformations (FFT) only yield evaluations kernel density estimates at discrete points, and the regions between these discrete points are approximated via a linear approximator, namely using the `approx` function.
+This is because fast Fourier transformations (FFT) only yield kernel density estimates at discrete points, and the regions between these discrete points are approximated via a linear approximator, namely using the `approx` function.
 This is the same evaluation technique as that which is used in the function `density`.
 Additionally the FFT approximation points are evenly space on the real line, whereas those used for `logdensity` are evenly spaced on a log scale.

 -----